 Our condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
-In connection with the preparation of our financial statements, we are required to make assumptions and estimates about future events and apply judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the related disclosures.
-We base our assumptions, estimates and judgments on historical experience, current trends and other factors that management believes to be relevant at the time our consolidated financial statements are prepared.
-On a regular basis, management reviews the accounting policies, assumptions, estimates and judgments to ensure that our financial statements are presented fairly and in accordance with U.S. GAAP.
+In connection with the preparation of our condensed consolidated financial statements, we are required to make assumptions and estimates about future events and apply judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the related disclosures.
+We base our assumptions, estimates and judgments on historical experience, current trends and other factors that management believes to be relevant at the time our condensed consolidated financial statements are prepared.
+On a regular basis, management reviews the accounting policies, assumptions, estimates and judgments to ensure that our condensed consolidated financial statements are presented fairly and in accordance with U.S. GAAP.
 However, because future events and their effects cannot be determined with certainty, actual results could differ from our assumptions and estimates and such differences could be material.
-Our significant accounting policies are discussed in Note 3 of Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended April 30, 2015 and Note 3 of Notes to Condensed Consolidated Financial Statements included in this Report.
+Our significant accounting policies are discussed in Note 3 of our Notes to Consolidated Financial Statements included in Amendment No. 3 to our Annual Report on Form 10-K/A for the year ended April 30, 2015 and Note 3 of Notes to Condensed Consolidated Financial Statements included in this Report.

 We discuss our critical accounting estimates and policies in Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended April 30, 2015.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" of Amendment No. 2 to our Annual Report on Form 10-K/Afor the year ended April 30, 2015.
 There has been no material change in our critical accounting estimates and policies since April 30, 2015.